ISI-apex/hpsc-bsp/README.md

 	./build-hpsc-eclipse.sh

-There is no concept of a development or release build for Eclipse, as there's no additional source control involved.
+There is no concept of a development or release build for Eclipse, as there's no additional source control involved, so you must specify `-w` explicitly for a value other than `HEAD`.
 The final artifact is `hpsc-eclipse.tar.gz`.